christopher-wolff-zz/rlsuite/README.md

 ## Installing

-As of now, the package isn't published in PyPI yet, but you can still install it by running
+As of now, the package isn't published in PyPI yet, but you can still install it via

 ```
 git clone https://github.com/christopher-wolff/rlsuite.git
 pip install rlsuite
 ```

-from a shell.
 This will automatically install any required dependencies.

 ## Examples